Rictor Norton: Biography

 Norton was born in Friendship, New York, USA, on June 25, 1945.
 He gained a BA from Florida Southern College in 1967, and a PhD from Florida State University in 1972.
 His doctoral dissertation was on homosexual themes in English Renaissance literature.
-He worked as an instructor at Florida State University from 1970–72, where he taught a course on gay and lesbian literature in 1971, one of the earliest gay courses in the United States.
-He was an active member of the Gay Liberation Front from 1971–72, and was involved in campaigning for the repeal of Florida's sodomy statute.
+He worked as an instructor at Florida State University from 1970 to 1972, where he taught a course on gay and lesbian literature in 1971, one of the earliest gay courses in the United States.
+He was an active member of the Gay Liberation Front from 1971 to 1972, and was involved in campaigning for the repeal of Florida's sodomy statute.

 In 1973, he moved to London, UK, where he has lived since, working as a journalist, publisher, researcher and freelance scholar.
 He worked as a research editor for the fortnightly London news journal, Gay News, from 1974 to 1978.
 He wrote articles on gay history and literature for publications such as Gay Sunshine and The Advocate throughout the 1970s, and for Gay Times later.
 In December 2005 he formed a civil partnership with his partner of nearly thirty years.